frhan/study/books/cip.md

 Benefits of threads
 --
- - improve the performance of complex applications
+ - improve the performance of complex applicationsÂ
  - reduce development and maintenance costs

 Exploiting multiple processors